 But independent artists rely on these fans for most of their income, while popular artists do not.
 These fans are willing to spend more than a few pennies to buy your music and support you.

-This is where the disconnect appears between artists and streaming services.
+This is where the disconnect appears between artists and music streaming websites.
 No matter how much your fans love you, Spotify and Music Key only allow you to earn fractions of a penny per stream.
 Your best fan pays the same as a passing, casual listener – though that fan would support you with much more if they had the opportunity.

 That lack of opportunity is exactly the problem with streaming services.
 When you put your music into a buffet-style streaming service, it becomes devalued.
 Your music becomes worth the same as the other millions of songs cycled through Spotify’s catalog.
 Once this happens, you lose the ability to ask your fans to buy your album elsewhere.
 Why would they buy something they already own?